giobbu/CUSUM/README.md

 ### **Extensions: 3.
 CUSUM Control Chart Detector**

 The CUSUM Control Chart uses cumulative sums of deviations from a know target or reference mean.
-Designed for Statistical Process Control (SPC).
-Control Chart are primarily used in industrial quality control.
+Designed for Statistical Process Control (SPC), Control Chart are primarily used in industrial quality control.

 ### **3.1 CUSUM Control Chart of Deviations**